leanabissig/leanabissig.github.io/_pages/about.md

 **My Story**

 I've loved sports since I was a small child.
 I began competitive swimming at the age of ten, but after three years, I was looking for a new challenge other than spending all of my free time in the pool.
-Every year, the village where I lived held a large local triathlon event, and the same summer, Nicola Spirig won Olympic Gold, so I decided to join the local Triathlon Club.
-I loved the variety of swim, bike, and run workouts, as well as training with a small but fantastic team that quickly became good friends.
+Every year, near the village where I lived, a large local triathlon event was organised.
+And that same summer, Nicola Spirig won Olympic Gold, so I decided to join the local triathlon Club.
+I loved the variety of swim, bike and run workouts, as well as training with a small but fantastic group of people who quickly became good friends.
 In 2014, I participated in a high school exchange program in Canada.
-Racing with the cross country and swimming teams all over Ontario for the first time, and being in a very supportive but competitive environment, fueled my desire to become more ambitious in Triathlon.
+Competing with the cross country and swimming teams all over Ontario for the first time, and being in a very supportive but competitive environment, fueled my desire to become more ambitious in triathlon.

 In addition, back in Switzerland, I joined the local running team and qualified for my first Youth European Championships in 2016.
 I won the youth league series the same year.
 Following that, I completed my Matura and began my university studies at ETH Zurich in 2017.
 This was the point at which I began to become more professional in my training routine, which included swimming at the national performance center in Wallisellen.
-There, I also met my still-current coach, Sabine Pöller.
-In 2018, I won the Swiss U20 Triathlon and Duathlon titles, as well as my first international medal, finishing third at the U20 World Duathlon Championships in Denmark.
-The home World Championships in Lausanne, where I competed in the U23 category, were unquestionably the highlight of 2019.
-Then, in 2020 with covid, there was obviously not much going on, but I became another Swiss Champion in the U23 category.
+There I also met my still-current coach, Sabine Pöller.
+In 2018, I won the Swiss U20 triathlon and duathlon titles, as well as my first international medal, by finishing third at the U20 World Duathlon Championships in Denmark.
+The Home World Championships in Lausanne, where I competed in the U23 category, were unquestionably the highlight of 2019.
+Then, in 2020, with COVID, there was obviously not much going on, but I became another Swiss Champion in the U23 category.

 I've continued to build since 2021 to become a better and more complete athlete, both physically and mentally, as well as in terms of experience.
 I am currently competing in European Cups and Bundesliga races, and I enjoy mixing in some Olympic Distance non-drafting and 70.3 races.

+**Academic**

-Besides sports I've always aimed for excellence in my studies too.
-There I recently defended my master thesis and I'm now doing a last internship to complete my degree by the end of the year.
+Besides sports, I've always aimed for excellence in my studies too.
+My aim was always to combine sports and my studies as best as possible, which needed quite some organisational skills.
+I've studied health science and technology at ETH Zürich (Bachelor and Master).
+I recently defended my master's thesis there, and I'm now doing one last internship to complete my degree by the end of the year.

 **Some Facts**
 <style>